American Players Theatre

 APT is a classical summer theatre company, situated in rural Wisconsin, with an annual operating budget of $6 million that draws an audience in excess of 110,000 each year.
 It performs in a beautiful 1088-seat outdoor theater and in a 201-seat indoor theater.
 The company has enjoyed steady growth, striking artistic success, remarkable financial stability and increasing national recognition in recent years.
 In December 2011, APT was selected by Terry Teachout of The Wall Street Journal as his “company of the year.”

-All Administrative positions are currently filled.
+All artistic staff positions are currently filled.

 All facilities positions are currently filled.

-All patron services positions are currently filled.
+All administrative positions are currently filled.

 Theater is not just for actors.
 It takes of village of skilled craftspeople, engineers, technicians, and artists, to bring a play to the stage.
 At American Players Theatre, we build scenery from wood and steel, pattern and build costumes from scratch, tie wigs from real human hair, build, and upholster period furniture, make special effects, always custom, always for the first time.
 We have lighting technicians programming computers and working at great heights, sound technicians editing and creating effects, and, of course, no play could get from rehearsal to closing night without the talent of stage managers.